 What information do we collect?

-The types of information collected might include: names (including former names), date of birth (for you, your children and other significant people), date of marriages, date of any prior divorce, e-mail address, postal address for you and other significant people, telephone numbers and fax number, bank and building society account numbers and data about your savings, pensions and investments including any certificate, membership and account information, information about your employment, wages and PAYE and TAX data, National Insurance number, medical, pscychological or other health records and testing results, passport and driving licence copies (and even originals if so directed by the Court) and photographs of you and other significant people to your case.
+The types of information collected might include: names (including former names), date of birth (for you, your children and other significant people), date of marriages, date of any prior divorce, e-mail address, postal address for you and other significant people, telephone numbers and fax number, bank and building society account numbers and data about your savings, pensions and investments and trusts including any certificates, memberships and account information, information about your employment or business, wages and PAYE and TAX data, National Insurance number, medical, psychological or other health records and testing results, identification documents such as passport, birth certificate and driving licence copies (and may even you’re your original passport if so directed by the Court) and photographs of you and other significant people to your case.

 How do we use this information?